libwww-perl/URI/README.md

     additional method called $uri->oid that can be used to get/set the oid value.
 In a list context, oid numbers are returned as separate elements.

+- **ws**:

+    The &lt;ws> URI scheme is specified in [RFC 6455](http://tools.ietf.org/html/rfc6455).
+    The `WebSocket` Protocol enables two-way communication between a client running untrusted code in a controlled environment to a remote host that has opted-in to communications from that code.

+- **wss**:

+    The _wss_ URI scheme is specified in [RFC 6455](http://tools.ietf.org/html/rfc6455) as well.
+    The scheme is used to reference `WebSocket` servers through SSL connections.

 # CONFIGURATION VARIABLES

 The following configuration variables influence how the class and its